paritytech/polkadot-sdk/modules/messages/README.md

 When choosing values for these parameters, you must also keep in mind that if proof in your scheme is based on finality of headers (and it is the most obvious option for Substrate-based chains with finality notion), then choosing too small values for these parameters may cause significant delays in message delivery.
-That's because there too many actors involved in this scheme: 1) authorities that are finalizing headers of the target chain need to finalize header with non-empty map; 2) the headers relayer then needs to submit this header and its finality proof to the source chain; 3) the messages relayer must then send confirmation transaction (storage proof of this map) to the source
+That's because there are too many actors involved in this scheme: 1) authorities that are finalizing headers of the target chain need to finalize header with non-empty map; 2) the headers relayer then needs to submit this header and its finality proof to the source chain; 3) the messages relayer must then send confirmation transaction (storage proof of this map) to the source